justwriteclick/docs-like-code-stories/README.md

 # docs-like-code-stories

-Collection of use cases for Docs Like Code Handbook.
+Collection of use cases for Docs Like Code.

 There are great stories out there; let's make them accessible to everyone.